Concept | Dataiku architecture for MLOps#

 Watch the video

-Let’s describe the Dataiku architecture and how it pertains to MLOps, including:
+Let’s describe the Dataiku nodes, in addition to the Design node, and how they pertain to MLOps, including:

 The final mile of putting machine learning models into production can be a significant challenge.
-One way to meet this challenge is to work within a framework that is already prepared to push models to production.
-This is where the architecture of Dataiku comes in.
+One way to meet this challenge is to work within a framework that is already prepared to push projects and models into production.
+This is where the architecture of Dataiku comes in!

-The Dataiku architecture consists of different nodes to design your models and then operationalize them.
-These nodes can be thought of as unique environments—each with its own purpose—yet are still part of the same platform.
+The Dataiku architecture consists of different nodes to design your projects models and then operationalize them.
+These nodes can be thought of as unique environments — each with its own purpose — yet are still part of the same platform.

 Using an example credit card fraud use case, we’ll describe the Dataiku architecture, starting with the Design node, which is where we build our project.